ake-persson/etcdtool/README.md

 - Backup/Restore in a format which is not database or version specific.
 - Migration of data from production to testing.
 - Store authorative configuration in Git and use etcd-import to populate Etcd.
+- Copy data from one directory to another.

 # Usage Etcd Import